 All communications with customers and third parties should be documented.
-Specifically, the Collector should note date and time of the call, whether a message was left, the identity of any person to whom the Collector spoke and a brief description of any conversation.
+Specifically, the Collector should ensure the date and time of the communication is recorded, whether a message was successfully sent or delivered, the identity of any person to whom the Collector spoke and a brief description of any conversation or response by the consumer.

-Absent compelling justification, collection calls should not be made from any non-Company phone (or any Company phone not intended to be used for such purpose) where the purpose or effect of using such phone is to shield the Collector's identity or affiliation with the Company or to circumvent Company recording or monitoring of collection calls.
+Absent compelling justification, collection communications should not be made from any non-Company phone, computer, or other device (or any Company phone, computer, or other device that is not intended to be used for such purpose) where the purpose or effect of using such phone, computer, or other device is to shield the Collector's identity or affiliation with the Company or to circumvent Company recording or monitoring of collection communications.

 Collectors should never visit a customer’s home or place of employment or confront a customer about a debt in public.
 If a Collector encounters a customer outside of work (e.g., while running an errand), under no circumstances should the customer’s debt be discussed.

 Collectors should never harass or threaten a customer.
-Collectors should never repeatedly call a customer in an effort to annoy the customer or with sufficient frequency to annoy a reasonable customer.
+Collectors should never repeatedly contact a customer through any means in an effort to annoy the customer or with sufficient frequency to annoy a reasonable customer.
 A Collector should not seek to contact a customer on the same day as a successful contact, unless the customer has requested or agreed to a follow-up contact.
 If an arrangement has been reached with respect to payment, a Collector may place a single successful reminder call but may not place a call seeking to modify the arrangement absent a customer breach of the arrangement.
 If a customer hangs up on a Collector, the Collector should not immediately call the customer back.

 Collectors should never use profanities or be disrespectful to a customer.

 Collectors should never make any misrepresentations to the customer.
 A Collector should never threaten (directly or by implication) an action that the Company does not intend to take.
-For example, a Collector should not tell a customer that his or her account is going to be turned over to an attorney for collection unless the Collector knows that the Company will actually take this step.
-A Collector should not warn a customer that the Company will bring a lawsuit unless initiation of a lawsuit is reasonably imminent.
+For example, a Collector should not tell a customer that his or her account is going to be turned over to an attorney for collection unless the Collector knows that the Company will actually take this step on that account.
+A Collector should not warn a customer that the Company will bring a lawsuit unless initiation of a lawsuit is reasonably imminent on that account.
 A Collector should never misrepresent the rights or legal status of the Company or the customer.
 For example, a Collector should never tell a customer that his or her failure to pay will result in arrest or that the Company can seize the customer’s property for failing to pay an unsecured debt.
 When skip tracing, Collectors should not make misrepresentations in an effort to obtain contact information.
 In sum, all statements made to a customer or a third party by a Collector should be entirely truthful.

 Collectors should only process payments that have been expressly authorized by the customer.
 Post-dated payments should never be processed early.
+Additionally, Collectors may not accept a check or other payment instrument that is post-dated by more than five days unless the customer is notified in writing of the Collector’s intent to deposit such check or negotiate such instrument not more than ten nor less than three business days prior to such deposit or negotiation.

 Collectors should never attempt to initiate a collect phone call to a customer (i.e., a call for which the customer instead of the Company will be billed).